abhigna06/Event_Booking_Platform/README.md

 Administrator Panel: For event organizers, an intuitive admin panel to manage and post new events and view bookings.

 # Technologies Used
-Backend: Node.js, Express.js
+Backend: Node.js, Express.js.
-Frontend: HTML, CSS, Bootstrap, JavaScript (EJS for templating)
+Frontend: HTML, CSS, Bootstrap, JavaScript (EJS for templating).
-Database: MongoDB
+Database: MongoDB.